AnishRN/lead-management-system/README.md

 ## Lead Lifecycle

-Each lead progresses through a status pipeline.
+Each lead progresses through the following pipeline:

-Current statuses:

 - New
 - Contacted